 I pushed through the doors and out into the night beyond.
 The mid-summer air was warm and stagnant, and it did little to ease my labored breathing.
 My knees wobbled, the world tilted, and I sunk to the stone floor in an ungracious heap, leaning backward as far as possible to keep my corset from further strangling me.

 I couldn’t be in London when he arrived.
 I had to find Marcus.
-We could do as he said; flee the country, seek refuge in some far flung fishing village.
+We could do as he said; flee the country, seek refuge in some far-flung fishing village.
 We both favored dark-haired men.
 Perhaps a seaside settlement in Italy or Spain wouldn’t be quite so intolerable.
-But could I do that?
+But could I really do that?
 Damn him to that fate when he stood to inherit everything?
 No. No, I could not.
 Not after living a life where I had never been free to make my own decisions.
 I would have to make it perfectly clear that joining me would be his choice and his choice alone.
 I must reassure him that I was a survivor.
-If I had survived the house of horrors I was raised in, I could survive anything.
+If I had survived the household I had been raised in, I could survive anything.

-I stumbled to my feet.
-My legs were still unsteady beneath me, and I pitched sideways into the banister, my breaths wheezing in and out of me.
+My mind made up, I stumbled to my feet.
+Unfortunately, my legs were still unsteady beneath me, and I pitched sideways into the banister, wheezing as I caught myself on it.
 A few moments.
 I simply required a few more moments to gather myself.
 I couldn’t succumb to one of my fits.
 Not now.
 Not when I had no one to loosen my corset.
 I knew from experience that if my breaths became more labored, I might swoon, and then anyone might find me here.

 No!
 Not now!
 I raged against the panic.
 I had survived so much worse than this.
-I had cheated death.
 What was a scandal to me?
 What was a ruined reputation?
 I would still have my life.
 I could still flee, with or without Marcus.
-And if I fled far enough, not even the ghosts of my past could find me.
+And if I fled far enough, not even Father could find me.

 All was not lost.

-I forced myself to straighten, bracing my hands on the cool stone beneath my palms, locking my elbows to keep myself upright.
+I forced myself to straighten, bracing my hands on the cool stone beneath my palms, locking my elbows and knees to keep myself upright.
 My breathing eased some, and slowly, my vision cleared.

 You can survive this, I repeated to myself, over and over again, the words becoming a mantra.